emdann/emdann.github.io/index.md

 description: My home page
 ---

-I work on computational and statistical methods to analyze multi-view genomics data.
-I am excited about new data types
+I work on computational and statistical methods to analyze multi-modal genomics data.
+I am excited about new data views

 I am currently a PhD student in the Cellular Genetics programme at the Wellcome Sanger Institute and the University of Cambridge, working between the groups of [Sarah Teichmann](http://www.teichlab.org/) and [John Marioni](https://www.ebi.ac.uk/research/marioni).
 My main projects: